 The New Age movement is growing rapidly and gaining influence in our modern society.
 In his book, Searching Issues, popular theologian Nicky Gumbel quotes a survey that estimates that 25% of Americans are involved in some form of New Age practice.
 Many of those taking an interest in New Age are seeking deep, spiritual experiences and meaning in their lives.
-Even Christians, who have allowed their faith to dry up, can become victim to seeking to fill that spiritual vacuum elsewhere.
+Even Christians who have allowed their faith to dry up can fall victim to seeking to fill that spiritual vacuum elsewhere.

 I know.
 I’ve been there.

 It began more than ten years ago.
 Although raised, baptized, confirmed, and married in the church, I did not really know God.
 I knew of him, but I didn’t really have a relationship with him.
 With a deep desire to know something more than what I was getting out of my occasional Sunday attendance, I began to look elsewhere.

 New Age has been around for many years.
 It is an eclectic mix of practices involving Eastern mysticism, occult, meditation, humanism, nature religions, and various self-improvement techniques.
 On my quest, I read tarot cards, collected crystals, and studied Buddhism, meditation, visualization and Wicca.

 New Age gains its appeal by emphasizing the importance of experience and spirituality.
 On the surface, who would question its apparent values of love, compassion, and unity?
 It promises utopia.
 New Age also seduces in its worship of self (God is within you) and its apparent freedom from guilt (there is no such thing as sin).

 I didn’t realize it at the time, but the further I got into the New Age movement, the farther I got from God, whom I was desperately seeking.
 I was constantly moving from one practice to another, reading the latest book, seeking the latest “experience.”